 1. I didn't bring enough money.
-I originally came to Asia in September to complete my TESOL certification and to travel.
+I originally came to Asia to complete my TESOL certification and to travel.
 But, after one month of classes, a beach and Angkor Wat trip, my savings account was dwindling.
 By the time I settled into Bangkok with a job and apartment I had the dreaded task of having to ask my parents to lend me some money that would last until my first paycheck.
 I thought that I had done well with my money!
 However, I hadn't considered the work clothes, apartment supplies, groceries and other ‘getting started' items that I would need on top of my apartment deposit.

 TIP: Look at your expected budget and bring at least 1/3 more!